Arj2001/video-processing-distributed/README.md

 - streamlit-autorefresh
 - pandas
 - requests
+for worker only need to install only `requests`

 ### System Dependencies (must be installed manually)
 - **MP4Box (GPAC)-(Only needed in master node)**